forestgrape/coronavirus/5_epidemiological/transmission.md

 Larger droplets behave like balls and are transmitted only over short distances.
 Watery particles between 2 to 100 micrometers move with the air and can stay quite long in the air, however they still tend to spread local both in time and space - an example is the scent of a cooking soup - and less often reach the deep lungs.
 On the other hand tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

 #### Epidemiological Evidence
-Betacoronavirus clusters of severe cases are nearly always observed in settings with dry indoor air.
+Clusters of severe betacoronavirus diseases (MERS, SARS, severe Covid) are nearly always observed in settings with dry indoor air, as discussed in the chapter [Spread Analyses](spread_analyses.md).

 #### Biological Evidence